Live from Moscow 1979

-Live from Moscow 1979 is a live album by English musician Elton John released in April 2019.
+Live from Moscow 1979 is a live album by British musician Elton John released in April 2019.
 It was recorded during John's May 1979 tour of the Soviet Union, when he played a series of shows in Leningrad and Moscow accompanied by percussionist Ray Cooper.
 The live recordings were initially broadcast by BBC Radio 1 and were long available on bootleg albums.
 Footage was also included in the 1979 documentary To Russia...With Elton.
 The official release, as a limited-edition double LP, was issued for Record Store Day 2019 to celebrate the 40th anniversary of the tour.
 The album was then re-released in 2020 on vinyl and CD, and in digital music stores.

 The album includes 16 of the 27 songs from John's 28 May concert at the Rossiya Concert Hall in Moscow.
 He describes the show as "probably one of the best concerts I've ever given in my life".